syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-reorder.md

 # Column reorder in ##Platform_Name## Grid component

 The Syncfusion ##Platform_Name## Grid component allows to reorder columns by drag and drop of a particular column header from one index to another index within the grid.
-This feature can be enabled by injecting the **Reorder** in the provider section.

 To reorder the columns, set the [allowReordering](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowReordering) property to **true** in the grid.